m-lab/website/_posts/blog/2023-12-21-end-of-year-letter-2023.md

 * Sponsoring a researcher to use M-Lab data
 * Using M-Lab data in your research and letting us know
 * Joining our Research and Technical Advisory Committee
-* Being involved in our Internet Society Research grant defining Internet Quality
+* Be involved in our effort to redefine Internet Quality

 Reach out to [hello@measurementlab.net](mailto:hello@measurementlab.net) — we’d love to chat and see what we can do next year and the years to come.